Eman-Elharery/automata_practical_exam_4451/README.md

 ```

 // testing
-use the vector that called "test_cases" in each code or file "tests"
+use the function that called "testing" in each code

 ---------------------------------------------------------------------